puzzlehunt/gsmgio-5btc-puzzle/README.md

 # Summary
 - The puzzle was published at https://gsmg.io/puzzle
 - The prize address with 5 BTC is [1GSMG1JC9wtdSwfwApgj2xcmJPAwx7prBe](https://www.blockchain.com/btc/address/1GSMG1JC9wtdSwfwApgj2xcmJPAwx7prBe)
+(The creator of the puzzle intended to halve the prize each time Bitcoin halving occurs.
+It happened for the first time on May 11, 2020, the current value is 2.5 BTC)
 - Discussions on Reddit: [gsmgio_5_btc_puzzle](https://www.reddit.com/r/bitcoinpuzzles/comments/dfwcqk/gsmgio_5_btc_puzzle/), [gsmgio_5_btc_puzzle_challenge](https://www.reddit.com/r/bitcoinpuzzles/comments/bf7siz/gsmgio_5_btc_puzzle_challenge/)

 # Tools